Algenon Percy FORD (1884-1926) - Warren and Ford Family History

 1911 – Census

-Algenon Percy Ford was living with his wife, Ethel May Ford, his mother-in-law, Kate Bulley and his sister-in-law, Vera Kathleen Bulley at 159 Gladstone Avenue, Wood Green.
-Algernon was 26 years old and working as a brass polisher at a brass foundry.
+Algenon Percy Ford was living with his wife, Ethel May Ford, his mother-in-law, Kate Bulley (she had remarried in 1895) and his sister-in-law, Vera Kathleen Bulley at 159 Gladstone Avenue, Wood Green.
+Algenon was 26 years old and working as a brass polisher at a brass foundry.
 Ethel May was 23 years old and a housewife.
 Ethel’s mother, Kate Emily Bulley, was 54 years old, a widow and working as a Ladies’ Attendant at a Café.
 And Vera Kathleen Bulley, just 12 years old, was still at school.

 1911 – Census – Algenon Percy Ford – Wood Green